petro-kushchak/homebridge-homepod-radio/README.md

 # Ride The Lightning, 1984
 For Whom The Bell Tolls.mp3
 ```
+> [!NOTE]
-Note: Comments starting with `#` and empty lines are ignored.
+> Comments starting with `#` and empty lines are ignored.

 ### Webhook for audio file playback

-You should use homebridge server name or IP (default for Homebridge server is homebridge.local) to invoke playback with URL
+You should use the Homebridge server name (default for Homebridge server is homebridge.local) or IP to invoke playback via URL

 Example:
-- Homebridge server is running on host "homebridge.local"
+- Homebridge is running on host "homebridge.local"
 - `hello.mp3` file is on the same server on `/var/www/media`
 - Plugin's "httpPort" is set to `4567`
 - Plugin's "mediaPath" is set to `/var/www/media`